5 Highly Practical Tips To Stop Being Always Late

 Step 2.
 Sort Your ‘Sins’

-At the end of 7 days, set aside some time to do this.
-Sort your activities in order of lateness, from the worst to the least offense.
+At the end of 7 days, sort your activities in order of lateness, from the worst to the least offense.

 Remember, you’ll only arrange your late activities by time, not by how much harassment they caused you before or after.
 So, if you were late by 120 minutes, that activity comes first, and 15-minute lateness comes last, even if the 15-minute delay cost you your job.